adafruit/circuitpython-org/_board/circuitplayground_express_crickit.md

 The Crickit is powered by seesaw, a I2C-to-whatever bridge firmware.
 So you only need to use two data pins to control the huge number of inputs and outputs on the Crickit.
 All those timers, PWMs, sensors are offloaded to the co-processor.

-Includes:
+## Technical details

-*   4 x Analog or Digital Servo control, with precision 16-bit timers
+* 4x Analog or Digital Servo control, with precision 16-bit timers
-*   2 x Bi-directional brushed DC motor control, 1 Amp current limited each, with 8-bit PWM speed control (or one stepper)
+* 2x Bi-directional brushed DC motor control, 1 A current limited each, with 8-bit PWM speed control (or one stepper)
-*   4 x High current "Darlington" 500mA drive outputs with kick-back diode protection.
+* 4x High current "Darlington" 500mA drive outputs with kick-back diode protection.
 For solenoids, relays, large LEDs, or one uni-polar stepper
-*   4 x Capacitive touch sensors with alligator-pads
+* 4x Capacitive touch sensors with alligator-pads
-*   8 x Signal pins, digital in/out or analog inputs
+* 8x Signal pins, digital in/out or analog inputs
-*   1 x NeoPixel driver with 5V level shifter
+* 1x NeoPixel driver with 5 V level shifter
-*   1 x Class D, 4-8 ohm speaker, 3W-max audio amplifier
+* 1x Class D, 4-8 ohm speaker, 3 W-max audio amplifier

-All are powered via 5V DC, so you can use any 5V-powered servos, DC motors, steppers, solenoids, relays etc. To keep things simple and safe, CRIKIT does not support mixing voltages, use only 5V - not for use with 9V or 12V robotic components.
+All are powered via 5 V DC, so you can use any 5V-powered servos, DC motors, steppers, solenoids, relays etc. To keep things simple and safe, CRIKIT does not support mixing voltages, use only 5 V - not for use with 9 V or 12 V robotic components.

 ## Tutorial